lestgabo/doorlocker/README.md

 - add button and LED (DONE)
 - Add login authentication on web app (DONE)
 	- using okta from npm install for login authentication (DONE)
-	- REMEMBER TO CHANGE client_id and client secret when in production
+	- REMEMBER TO CHANGE client_id and client secret when in production (DONE)

+- Installed PM2 to auto start myapi.js (DONE)
+- Post Mortem
+	- keep it simple stupid (KISS)
+	- hands are still shaky when soldering
+	- used okta login because of recommendation from brother
+	- solved issues quickly when actually thought about issue logically
+		- e.g. okta get request has oidc.ensureAuthenticated() to make sure that user is authorized.
+So I had a new page /doorlocker with oidc.ensureAuthenticated() and the login button links there.
+BUT it just sent me into an infinite redirect loop because when using oidc.ensureAuthenticated() if not logged in then it redirects to /login.
+Scrapped the whole new page and just linked the button to /login which comes with the okta package.